Avik-hasan/Club-Management-System-for-KUET/README.md

 [Ohona Rahman] - 2407014 - (Department of Computer Science and Engineering)

-(Project for [Course Name/Code], Khulna University of Engineering and Technology)
+(Project for [CSE-1101,1102], Khulna University of Engineering and Technology)